Key takeaways

 A reverse mortgage could cause you to violate asset or income restrictions for the Medicaid and Supplemental Security Income (SSI) programs.
 This might affect your eligibility for these benefits.

-You still have home expenses
+You still have home-related expenses

-If you default on or fail to pay any of these expenses in a timely manner, it violates the reverse mortgage agreement and your home could be foreclosed upon.
+A reverse mortgage doesn’t let you off the hook for property taxes, homeowners insurance premiums and HOA fees.
+If you fail to pay any of these expenses in a timely manner, that violates the reverse mortgage agreement and your home could be foreclosed.

 This situation can cause complications for those non-borrowers still living in the home.
 While there are protections in place for surviving spouses, they only apply if you were married prior to obtaining the reverse mortgage.